adjust/dev-docs/docs/react-native/configuration/att.md

 The App Tracking Transparency framework is only available on iOS devices with Adjust SDK v4.26.0 or later.
 :::

 If you want to record the device's ID for Advertisers (IDFA), you must display a prompt to get your user's authorization.
 To do this, you need to include Apple's [App Tracking Transparency (ATT) framework](https://help.adjust.com/en/article/app-tracking-transparency-att-framework) in your app.
-The Adjust SDK stores the user's authorization status and sends it to the Adjust server with each request.
+The Adjust SDK stores the user's authorization status and sends it to Adjust's servers with each request.

 ::::{dropdown} Authorization statuses